willsather/hex-turbo-example/README.md

 ### Bounded Contexts

 Futhermore, the organization and dependency inversion of `@repo/commerce` and `@repo/payments` creates a [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) (aka domain aggregates).
-This helps keep each Subdomain small and modular ('_the boundary will help sub domain focus to do only 1 thing and do well_').
+This helps keep each Subdomain small and modular ('_the boundary will help the subdomain focus to do only 1 thing and do well_').
 Taking the diagram above, you can draw this in like so:

 ![Bounded Context Diagram](./docs/img/bounded_context_diagram.png)